Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 At the end of the day, dinner was given and more sob stories passed around.
 I just kind of zoned out.
 I've heard it one too many times during the actual episodes I could pretty much recite everyone's back story in this arc perfectly.

-Kakashi went off to talk to Iniri, Naruto and Sasuke passed out and I stayed up a little late reviewing everything I had learned.
+Kakashi went off to talk to Inari, Naruto and Sasuke passed out and I stayed up a little late reviewing everything I had learned.

-I had come only a little bit, in all honesty.
-I don't think I've improved that well.
-The only noticeable difference is my chakra doesn't flicker to green any more, it just goes straight to it from blue.
+I had gotten a bit father, just a bit.
+In all honestly, though, it didn''t feel like I improved at all.
+The only noticeable difference was my chakra doesn't flicker to green any more, it just goes straight to it from blue.
 It was becoming easier, I suppose.

 Which, I guess, is kind of a good thing.
 Seeing how we'd finish the Zabuza arc tomorrow.